 You would have two optimizable parameters in this case – the Donchian channel lookback period and the number of bars in the market.

-If you simultaneously optimize each parameters in the 10-100 range, you will get the following optimization profile.
+If you simultaneously optimize each parameter in the 10-100 range, you will get the following optimization profile.

 The optimizable parameters are plotted on the horizontal axes, while the performance metric is on the vertical axis.

 The optimization profile reveals your strategy’s parameter stability.
 In other words, can it remain profitable when your parameters change?

 Robust strategies remain profitable over a broad range of parameters.
 Such strategies are resilient to changing market conditions, and are more likely to remain profitable in live trading.

 Ideally, you want to see an optimization profile with a high plateau, indicating stable performance across a wide range of parameters.